+Policy HE5 - Development affecting Listed Buildings

+Policy HE9 - Archaeological Evaluation

-Policy HE5 - Development affecting Listed Buildings Policy T2 - Access to Development Policy T19 - Car Parking Provision and Standards North Lincolnshire Core Strategy:
+Policy T2 - Access to Development

+Policy T19 - Car Parking Provision and Standards

+North Lincolnshire Core Strategy:

-Policy CS1 - Spatial Strategy for North Lincolnshire Policy CS2 - Delivering more Sustainable Development Policy CS3 - Development Limits Policy CS5 - Delivering Quality Design in North Lincolnshire Policy CS6 - Historic Environment North Lincolnshire Housing & Employment Land Development Plan Document: Policy TC-1 Development in North Lincolnshire's Town Centres and District Centres Supplementary guidance:
+Policy CS1 - Spatial Strategy for North Lincolnshire Policy CS2 - Delivering more Sustainable Development Policy CS3 - Development Limits Policy CS5 - Delivering Quality Design in North Lincolnshire Policy CS6 - Historic Environment Housing and Employment Land Allocations DPD (2016):

+The site is partly within and partly outside the development limits of Epworth.
+Policy TC-1 Development in North Lincolnshire's Town Centres and District Centres Supplementary guidance:

 SPG1 - Design Guidance for House Extensions Epworth Conservation Area Appraisal was adopted as supplementary planning guidance by North Lincolnshire Council on 22 January 2004.
 CONSULTATIONS Ecology: No objection.
-The proposal appears unlikely to affect bat roosts.
 However, planning conditions are proposed to minimise harm to protected and priority species and habitats and to seek a measurable net gain in biodiversity in accordance with policy CS17 and the National Planning Policy Framework.
 Historic Environment Record: No objection subject to conditions.
 Conservation: No objection.
 The conservation officer initially objected to the application because of concerns over the cubic porch on the western elevation of the single-storey extension.
 This would protrude from the building line and stand out overtly, drawing the eye and detracting from the rear setting of the building.
 They recommended that this element be removed from the proposal.
 The amended plans show the porch has been removed, as has the objection from the conservation officer.
 Environmental Protection: Has reviewed the proposal based on potential noise and odour, plus land contamination, and has no objection subject to conditions.
 Highways: No objections.
 The application is acceptable in principle, and the increase in commercial and residential space is modest.
 LLFA Drainage: No objections or comments.